-In fact, Pilot doctors can create a personalised treatment plan for you, which could include an oral medication as well as non-medical tools and resources to tackle it head-on.
+In fact, Pilot practitioners can create a personalised treatment plan for you, which could include an oral medication as well as non-medical tools and resources to tackle it head-on.

 And best of all, it doesn't require an appointment or any face-to-face conversations.
-All of our consultations are text-based, so you can access help from our Australian doctors from the comfort of your home.
+All of our consultations are online, so you can access help from our Australian practitioners from the comfort of your home.

 The connection between premature ejaculation and infertility